fengyun89/typescript-design-patterns/README.md

 pnpm i
 ```

-then, you can run directly the ts files, for example:
+then you can run ts files directly without compiling ts to js

 ```
 pnpm tsx singleton